sunilganta-dev/SPARC-Frontend/README.md

 ## Backend Connection

-This frontend is designed to connect to the SPARC Backend API.
+This frontend is designed to connect to the The Qlick Backend API.
 Make sure the backend server is running and accessible at the URL specified in your `.env` file.

 ## Mobile Optimization